 Refunds for tuition and required fees for 1st and 2nd summer sessions is limited to the first week of classes (five class days starting with the first official day of classes for the university).
-During this period, students receive 100 percent refunds of tuition and required fees.
+During this period, students receive 100 percent of the tuition and fees will be refunded.